seabasssec/del_my_messages_from_chat/README.md

 # del_my_messages_from_chat
-You can delete all messages from the chat by specifying its ID
+You can delete all messages from the telegram chat by specifying its ID